Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

-Pasta brings carbs to the equation.
+Pasta brings carbs into the equation.
 Without an adequate carb intake, you can potentially use protein (muscles) as an energy source.
 Thus, pasta is essential for muscle growth.

 Additionally, for muscle gain, you need to have more calories than your body needs (caloric surplus).
 Since pasta is very energy-dense, it helps achieve that caloric surplus.

-Remember that it doesn’t have enough protein to help you bulk.
+Remember that pasta alone doesn’t have enough protein to help you bulk.
 Thus when adding pasta, make sure to add a protein source to provide muscles with their main building blocks.